zahramoghaddasi/Seventh-Assignment-Socket-Programming/README.md

 ### Task 1: Group Chat - Sending Text Messages
 In this task, the server will handle requests from multiple clients to send text messages in a group chat.
 Each client will be able to read the message content and the name of the sender in their own terminal.
 (Make sure that you are using sockets to transfer these massages between the clients and the server)

+This task is something like the broadcasting practice you saw in you TA's session.

 ### Task 2: File Transfer - Downloading Text Files
 In this task, you will extend the functionality of the application to allow clients to download text files from the server.